harbortype/glyphs-scripts/README.md

 - **Make Previous Node First:** Moves the start point of the selected  path(s) to the previous oncurve node.
 Specially useful if assigned to a keyboard shortcut.
 - **Open All Nodes:** Opens all nodes for the selected paths (or all paths if none are selected).
 - **Open Selected Nodes:** Opens the selected nodes.
+- **Rename Glyphs and Update Features:** Renames glyphs and updates all classes and features.
+Will match either the entire glyph name or the dot suffix.

 ## Installing